Senate votes to advance short-term funding bill to avoid government shutdown

 Secretary of Agriculture Tom Vilsack warned earlier this month that a shutdown could jeopardize nutrition assistance for nearly 7 million women and children who rely on the special supplemental nutrition program for women, infants and children.

-The Women, Infants and Children (WIC) and Supplemental Nutrition Assistance Program (SNAP), however, does have contingency funds that it could draw upon.
+The Women, Infants and Children and Supplemental Nutrition Assistance Program, however, does have contingency funds that it could draw upon.

 Schumer warned that a shutdown would throw the Transportation Security Administration “into chaos” and possibly delay and disrupt domestic air travel and undermine enforcement actions along the U.S.-Mexico border.